THOMASELOVE/500-data/README.md

 # 500-data

-Data for the 500 course
+Data and code for the 500 course can be obtained at this repository.